Nanyaa/AirBnB-Review/README.md

 An exploratory notebook and csv files of the dataset

 ## Medium Blogpost
-More findings on the analysis can be gotten here.
+More findings on the analysis can be gotten here<https://medium.com/@ifyobi21/deep-dive-into-airbnb-data-boston-vs-seattle-319bafbf6840>.

 ## Licensing, Authors, Acknowledgement etc.
 Dataset from Kaggle, scikit-learn documentation, python documentation.